 If the chemical is on the skin or in the eyes, flush with lots of water for at least 15 minutes.

-If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a health care provider.
-Do NOT give water or milk if the person is unconscious (has a decreased level of alertness).
+If the chemical was swallowed, immediately give the person water or milk, unless instructed otherwise by a provider.
+DO NOT give water or milk if the person is unconscious (has a decreased level of alertness).

 If the person breathed in the poison, immediately move him or her to fresh air.